suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		only inherited cruelty.
 And I wrote it with the same grief I had when I watched my classmates giggle at the kid whose lunch smelled too humble or whose shirt was always half-untucked.
-Shame is contagious here; holiness is just the handrail we all grab so we don’t slip.
+Shame is contagious here; holiness is just the handrail we all grab mindlessly so we can stay in the mindless middle.
 	</p>
 </Tbx>